No Surprises Act: Independent Dispute Resolution Process

 The Independent Dispute Resolution (IDR) process

-The IDR process established in the NSA is the way in which providers (including air ambulance providers), emergency facilities and health plans can use to resolve payment disputes for certain out-of-network charges (e.g., #1 in the aforementioned description of the NSA).
+The independent dispute resolution process established in the NSA is the way in which providers (including air ambulance providers), emergency facilities, and health plans can resolve payment disputes for certain out-of-network charges (e.g., #1 in the aforementioned description of the NSA).

-Since providers, facilities and health plans can’t balance bill a consumer for certain out-of-network services, the providers, facilities and health plans will use the IDR process to determine the payment rates for those certain out-of-network charges.
+Since providers, facilities, and health plans can’t balance bill a consumer for certain out-of-network services, they will use the federal independent dispute resolution process to determine the payment rates for those charges.

 Note